Getting an Interview

-I applied through a recruiter and the process took 1 week – interviewed at FrontRange Solutions in March 2011.
+I applied through a recruiter.
+The process took a week – interviewed at FrontRange Solutions (Pleasanton, CA) in March 2011.

 I was interviewed separately for the most part with the exception of a group/panel interview of sorts where I was briefly interviewed by the hiring manager and one of my to-be peers.
 The interviewers were equally interested in my technical knowledge as they were interested in knowing how I had used it to solve difficult problems in past jobs.